 But lately, traditional bridal showers are being replaced with co-ed wedding showers that include both the bride and groom, as well as a co-ed contingent of guests.
 Why the shift?
 Probably because grooms are far more involved in the wedding planning than they have ever been in the past, and they want to be a part of the pre-wedding festivities.
 And because married couples like to give showers for their engaged-couple friends together.

 Co-ed showers are usually in the evening, and typically have a lot more cocktail-ing than at a bridal shower.
-And because the focus is on the bride AND the groom, a little more creativity is required when selecting gifts.
-Instead of going straight off the registry, or handing the couple a gift card, consider being more creative.
+And because the focus is on the bride and the groom, a little more creativity is required when selecting gifts.
+Instead of going straight off the registry or handing the couple a gift card, consider being more creative.

 Bar and Entertainment Accessories

 These are always a hit for a co-ed shower.
-It's an opportunity give brides and grooms higher-end items than they probably wouldn't buy for themselves.
+It's an opportunity to give brides and grooms higher-end items than they probably wouldn't buy for themselves.
 I absolutely love the cutting boards, fancy muddlers, and serving trays from The Wooden Palate.
 Their coasters made from the old Atlantic City Boardwalk are gorgeous.
 You can personalize barware for the couple, with monograms on glasses and cocktail napkins.
-Or get even more creative with monogrammed whiskey rocks that display their wedding date from The Ultimate Man Shop.
+Or, get even more creative with monogrammed whiskey rocks that display their wedding date from The Ultimate Man Shop.